rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Intended Use Cases

 This plugin was designed for delaying message publishing for a number of seconds, minutes, or hours.
-A day or two most.
+A day or two at most.

 It is **not a longer term scheduling solution**.
 If you need to delay publishing by days, weeks, months, or years, consider using a data store suitable for long-term storage, and an external scheduling tool